 - Your mental energy will be drained, trying to focus for a long time.
 If your environment is noisy or, in general, disturbing, it will be even worse.

-- You will feel more and more tired as the week goes by.
+- You will feel more and more tired as weeks after weeks.

 - Tiredness will taint your productivity.

 - Lack of productivity and tiredness will cause a cheer amount of stress, which will increase your tiredness.
-Vicious circle power!
+Our vicious circle is back.

 The Possible Solutions